d4bw/d4bw.github.io/README.md

 3. Develop the website locally

-    * enter the directory of the website implementation you intend to test on (e.g. `website-react`):
+    * enter the directory of the website implementation you intend to test on (e.g. `website-astro`):
         ```sh
-        cd website-react
+        cd website-astro
         ```
     * start the development server for working on the website
         ```sh